-Based on the knowledge and competences acquired within the programme, students graduating from it may kick-start, or boost, their career in electric utilities (dealing with the management of generation, retail and distribution activities), transmission companies, system and/or market operation entities, regulatory bodies, as well as within consultancy firms providing advice and analyses on all the above mentioned topics.
+Based on the knowledge and competencies acquired within the program, students graduating from it may kick-start, or boost, their career in electric utilities (dealing with the management of generation, retail and distribution activities), transmission companies, system and/or market operation entities, regulatory bodies, as well as within consultancy firms providing advice and analyses on all the above mentioned topics.

-Although this Master Programme is not focused on research, the knowledge gained in it about the functioning of the electric power industry may be useful for someone willing to enter a doctorate programme in electrical engineering or the power sector.
+Although this Master Program is not focused on research, the knowledge gained in it about the functioning of the electric power industry may be useful for someone willing to enter a doctorate program in electrical engineering or the power sector.

 This school offers programs in:

 Last updated March 6, 2018